 How Sovos can solve ID issues

 As a third-party reporting solution provider, Sovos can solve TIN matching issues for payors.
-Sovos clients access the IRS TIN matching system through a Sovos ID eliminating the need to obtain one of their own.
+Sovos clients access the IRS TIN matching system through a Sovos ID eliminating the need to obtain one of their own – and for each of their employees to obtain one.

-Download our state reporting webinar for free to learn more about state reporting changes and how to safeguard your business.
+Download our comprehensive whitepaper on Tax Identity Management to learn more about state reporting changes and how to safeguard your business.